 Difficult interview questions can trip up the brightest of candidates.
 Recruiters don’t ask you these questions to throw you off your game, but to get a deeper sense of who you are and whether you’re a good fit for the company.

 This is probably the most asked question during an interview and usually crops up first.
-It might seem really simple, but because it’s such an open-ended question, it still brings the best candidates to their knees.
+It might seem very simple, but because it’s such an open-ended question, it still brings the best candidates to their knees.
 There are so many ways to answer this question, which is why it is a good idea to think about the reasoning behind it.

-Hiring managers usually ask this question as a way to break the ice and to get a little more insight in your personality and determine whether you are a good fit for the company.
+Hiring managers usually ask this question as a way to break the ice and get a little more insight into your personality and determine whether you are a good fit for the company.
 The best way to approach this question is in a low-key manner, in order to develop a more personal relationship with your interviewer.
-It is a great idea to start off with your personal hobbies and then building up to a quick rundown of your education, work history, recent career experience and future goals.
+It is a great idea to start off with your personal hobbies and then build up to a quick rundown of your education, work history, recent career experience and future goals.

 My name is ABC and I have a great passion for music and design.
 I recently graduated from DEF and during my education, I worked 2 years at XYZ.
 Here, I have developed the basic tools needed in my profession and I would love to continue working in this job.
 I would love to use my skills in a fashion industry, as I believe it’s the fastest growing industry with a lot of opportunities.

 This question seeks to understand your expectations regarding employers and what communication styles you work well with.
-However, no hiring manager is interested in hearing you bad-mouth your ex bosses.
+However, no hiring manager is interested in hearing you bad-mouth your ex-bosses.

 The challenge is here to remain as professional as possible, even though the interviewer will probably ask you to be more specific.
 You could possibly do this by mentioning which communication style didn’t work as good for you and why.
-In order to remain positive, you can add that in the end, you have worked well together, but that is was different than with other managers you have had in the past.
+In order to remain positive, you can add that in the end, you have worked well together, but that it was different than with other managers you have had in the past.

 In my past job, my boss had a very different communication style than I am used working with.
 Although we worked well together and achieved all our goals, it wasn’t the same as other managers I have had.